 This specifies the minimum required Rx level in the cell in dBm.

+Qrxlevminoffsetcell

+This specifies the cell specific Rx level offset in dB to Qrxlevmin.

+Qqualminoffsetcell

+This specifies the cell specific quality level offset in dB to Qqualmin.

+rangeToBestCell

+This specifies the R value range which the cells whose R value is within the range can be a candidate for the highest ranked cell.

 TreselectionRAT

 This specifies the cell reselection timer value.
 For each target NR frequency and for each RAT other than NR, a specific value for the cell reselection timer is defined, which is applicable when evaluating reselection within NR or towards other RAT (i.e. TreselectionRAT for NR is TreselectionNR, for E-UTRAN TreselectionEUTRA).